dport96/ITM352/morea/020.WADT/experience-install-WADT.md

 history
   ```

   c) Most shells support command history.
-What happens if you press the upparrow key? downarrow key?
+What happens if you press the uparrow key? downarrow key?

   d) Most shells support file name expansion.
 Try `touch xxxx.txt` then `rm xx` then hit the TAB key.
 What happened?